It’s simple and easy as a few clicks!

 In addition to serving on DWK’s executive board, Tracy is a board member for Habitat for Humanity Golden Empire and serves on the advisory board for Youth Leadership Bakersfield.
 She has been an organizer for Women’s March of Kern County and is an elected member (District 1) of the Kern County Democratic Central Committee.

 Member at Large

 Runa moved from Hawaii to Bakersfield 24 years ago, and is proud to call Bakersfield home.
 With the 2016 election, Runa realized that she no longer had the luxury of sitting on the political sidelines, and after she graduated from CSUB in 2018, she joined the Democratic Women of Kern.
 She enjoys helping as much as possible by being on the DWK Scholarship Committee and the eBoard, as well as volunteering with other organizations.
 Runa has worked in marketing and outreach, as well as journalism.
-She loves music, cooking and travelling.
+She loves music, cooking and traveling.